mabbasiazad/portfolio/content/papers/paper1/index.md

 date: 2014-03-10
 tags: ["Structural control", "Active control", "Optimization", "Methodology", "Genetic algorithms"]
 author: ["Mehdi Abbasi Azad", Amir Markazi]
-description: "This paper shows the optimization algorithm to find the position of seismic vibration acturators"
-summary: "By employing optimally-located actuators, the effectiveness of control system increases, while with an optimal number of actuators, an acceptable level of performance can be achieved with fewer actuators.
-The method proposed in this paper, simultaneously determines the number and location of actuators, installed in a building, in an optimal sense."
+description: "The method proposed in this paper, simultaneously determines the number and location of actuators, installed in a building, in an optimal sense."
 cover:
     image: ""
     alt: ""